 - JQL Tricks Plugin: Over 50 extra functions that you can use to do everything from grouping to checking for commits, pull requests or failings builds.

-- JQL Search Extensions: New keywords to find issues, comments, subtasks, versions, epics, links and attachments.
+- JQL Search Extensions: New keywords to search in Jira for issues, comments, subtasks, versions, epics, links and attachments.

 - Scripted JQL Functions: An easier way to create JQL functions without having to deal with the Atlassian SDK.